 The FDA and foreign regulatory authorities will regulate our proposed products as drugs, biologicals, or medical devices, depending upon such factors as the use to which the product will be put, the chemical composition and the interaction of the product on the human body.
-In the United States, products that are intended to be introduced into the body, such as plasma volume expanders, will be regulated as drugs, while tissues and cells intended for transplant into the human body will be regulated as biologicals, and both plasma volume expanders and tissue and cell therapeutic products will be reviewed by the FDA staff responsible for evaluating biologicals.
+In the United States, products that are intended to be introduced into the body, such as plasma volume expanders, will be regulated as drugs and will be reviewed by the FDA staff responsible for evaluating biologicals.

-Our domestic human drug and biological products will be subject to rigorous FDA review and approval procedures.
+Our domestic human drug products will be subject to rigorous FDA review and approval procedures.
 After testing in animals, an Investigational New Drug Application (IND) must be filed with the FDA to obtain authorization for human testing.
 Extensive clinical testing, which is generally done in three phases, must then be undertaken at a hospital or medical center to demonstrate optimal use, safety and efficacy of each product in humans.
 Each clinical study is conducted under the auspices of an independent Institutional Review Board ("IRB").
 The IRB will consider, among other things, ethical factors, the safety of human subjects and the possible liability of the institution.
 The time and expense required to perform this clinical testing can far exceed the time and expense of the research and development initially required to create the product.
 No action can be taken to market any therapeutic product in the United States until an appropriate New Drug Application ("NDA") has been approved by the FDA.
 Even after initial FDA approval has been obtained, further studies may be required to provide additional data on safety or to gain approval for the use of a product as a treatment for clinical indications other than those initially targeted.
 In addition, use of these products during testing and after marketing could reveal side effects that could delay, impede or prevent FDA marketing approval, resulting in a FDA-ordered product recall, or in FDA-imposed limitations on permissible uses.

-The FDA regulates the manufacturing process of pharmaceutical products, and human tissue and cell products, requiring that they be produced in compliance with "good manufacturing practices."
+The FDA regulates the manufacturing process of pharmaceutical products, requiring that they be produced in compliance with "good manufacturing practices."
 See "Manufacturing."
 The FDA also regulates the content of advertisements used to market pharmaceutical products.
 Generally, claims made in advertisements concerning the safety and efficacy of a product, or any advantages of a product over another product, must be supported by clinical data filed as part of an NDA or an amendment to an NDA, and statements regarding the use of a product must be consistent with the FDA approved labeling and dosage information for that product.